 Anyway, each Gundam is designed to represent its country.
 Or, more accurately, what Japanese animators think of its country.
 Neo-America's Gundam Maxter, run by a pilot with pink-streaked hair and a support team of bikini girls, combines football, boxing, surfing and cowboys.
 God, Japan hates us.
 Of course, it could be worse; Neo-Holland's Hurricane Gundam is a windmill with arms and feet.

 Neo-Egypt lucked out, however.
 Their Mummy Gundam isn't very offensive and it has a nice design.
 Though it first shows up wrapped in giant bandages, it soon sheds those to reveal the 'bot beneath.

-With a fairly basic Gundam body, Mummy Gundam's design
+With a rather basic Gundam body, Mummy Gundam's design

 is fairly subdued.
 The only thing that really pegs him as Egyptian is his headdress, complete with uraeus on the brow.